Sacha Baron Cohen: Controversies, criticisms and lawsuits

 Baron Cohen has been criticised for the racist or prejudiced comments his characters have made.
 HBO spokesman Quentin Schaffer replied to the criticism and said, "Through his alter-egos, [Baron Cohen] delivers an obvious satire that exposes people's ignorance and prejudice in much the same way All in the Family did years ago."
 Regarding his portrayal as the anti-Semitic Borat, Baron Cohen says the segments are a "dramatic demonstration of how racism feeds on dumb conformity, as much as rabid bigotry" rather than a display of racism by Baron Cohen himself.
 He said, "Borat essentially works as a tool.
 By himself being anti-Semitic, he lets people lower their guard and expose their own prejudice."
 Addressing the same topic in an NPR interview with Robert Siegel, he said, "People really let down their guard with [Borat] because they're in a room with somebody who seems to have these outrageous opinions.
 They sometimes feel much more relaxed about letting their own outrageous, politically incorrect, prejudiced opinions come out."
 Baron Cohen said he also wishes in particular to expose the role of indifference in the Holocaust: "When I was in university, there was this major historian of the Third Reich, Ian Kershaw, who said, 'The path to Auschwitz was paved with indifference.'
 I know it's not very funny being a comedian talking about the Holocaust, but it's an interesting idea that not everyone in Germany had to be a raving anti-Semite.
 They just had to be apathetic."
 Regarding the enthusiastic response to his song "In My Country There Is Problem" (also known as "Throw the Jew Down the Well"), he said, "Did it reveal that [the cheering audience] were anti-Semitic?
 Perhaps.
 But maybe it just revealed that they were indifferent to anti-Semitism."

 In an interview with former Tory MP politician Neil Hamilton in 2000, Ali G offered Hamilton what was allegedly cannabis, which Hamilton accepted and smoked, creating some minor controversy in the British media.

+Residents of Glod, the Romanian village where the opening scene of Borat was filmed, attempted to sue the film's producers asserting that the film's intent was not properly explained to them.
+The villagers of Glod were paid the equivalent of four U.S. dollars a day each for their appearances and were told the film would be a documentary about the hardships of rural village life.